The Pulse of K-Entertainment

 Does Na Hong-jin make films often?

-No. Na Hong-jin is known for long gaps between features, which is part of why each new project lands as a real event.
-He tends to spend years developing and shaping his films rather than working on an annual cycle.
-That slow pace has not hurt his standing.
-If anything, it has reinforced the idea that a Na Hong-jin film arrives only when it is fully built on his terms.
+No. Na Hong-jin is known for long gaps between features, which is one reason every return lands like an event.
+He does not work on an annual cycle.
+Instead, he spends years developing projects, and that slow pace has only reinforced the sense that a Na Hong-jin film arrives on his own terms.

 Latest Articles